microlensing-data-challenge/start_here/README.md

 If you have any questions, please pose them to the Challenge Organizers as a new discussion thread using this link: https://github.com/orgs/microlensing-data-challenge/teams/challenge-organizer/discussions

+For an introduction to the application of the public microlensing modeling software packages PyLIMA, MulensModel and muLAn to this challenge, please see the excellent python notebook tutorial by Tiffany Meshkat: